PranayMaddela/StockPrediction/README.md

 # 📈 Stock Market Trend Prediction using ML & DL (Continuous vs Binary Analysis)

-This project compares traditional machine learning and deep learning models to predict stock market trends using both continuous price values and binary transformations (based on up/down movement).
+This project automates stock market trend prediction using modular Python scripts with GUI and CLI support.
+It applies 9 ML and 2 DL models (ANN, LSTM) on both continuous and binary-encoded stock data.
+Designed with future CI/CD integration and cloud scalability in mind, the system handles data preprocessing, training, and performance monitoring through HTML reports—ideal for SRE-style observability and DevOps-ready pipelines.

 ## 📊 Project Objective